lorentay/html200-adopt-a-dog/README.md

 3. Remember to check out our blog for helpful tips!

 ## Contribute
 We welcome suggestions to help improve the Adopt-a-Dog website.
 We'd love to hear from you if you'd like to contribute to our blog or suggest new features.
-Please submit any feedback or contributions to [contribute@adoptadog.com](mailto:contribute@adoptadog.com).
+Please submit feedback or contributions to [contribute@adoptadog.com](mailto:contribute@adoptadog.com).

 ## Support
 If you have any questions or need assistance with the Adopt-a-Dog website, please don't hesitate to contact our support team at [support@adoptadog.com](mailto:support@adoptadog.com).
 We're here to help!

+## License
+All rights reserved.
+This project and its contents are proprietary and may not be reproduced, distributed, modified, or used in any form without the express written permission of the copyright holder.